Install Diode Drive

 Clicking the orange Diode Drive icon will drop-down / pop-up menu options.

 That's it!
-Diode Drive is now installed with your first Zone - you can now:
+Diode Drive is installed and active on your system.

 - Share files or folders with anyone in the world (even if they don't have Diode Drive installed)